sourcegraph/handbook/content/engineering/web/index.md

 ### Backlog

-The web team keeps a [backlog Github project board](https://github.com/orgs/sourcegraph/projects/98).
+The web team keeps a backlog GitHub project board for each of our focus areas: [frontend platform backlog](https://github.com/orgs/sourcegraph/projects/117) and [extensibility backlog](https://github.com/orgs/sourcegraph/projects/116).

-We use the backlog for tracking bugs, small features, and unplanned work.
-We don't use the backlog for tracking work that is expressly planned in our [roadmap](../../product/roadmap.md#web).
+We use the backlogs for tracking bugs, small features, and unplanned work.
+We don't use the backlog for tracking work that is expressly planned in our [roadmap](goals.md#roadmap).

 To add an issue, tag it `team/web` to notify the web team PM and put it in the "to triage" column of the board.
 Unless you're directly asked, only web team members should move issues out of the "to triage" column on the board.
 A web team member will confirm the issue is web team-related, and then move it to the appropriate column.

+#### Product Feedback

+Specific product feedback about well-defined, small features can be found directly in the backlog boards.
+More general product feedback that applies to larger features, or that needs more research and planning to be actionable, is kept in Productboard, separated by focus area: [extensibility feedback](https://sourcegraph.productboard.com/feature-board/2330167-web-extensibility) and [frontend platform feedback](https://sourcegraph.productboard.com/feature-board/2330177-web-frontend-platform).

 ### Iterations